 A: One of the things that I think is important when you take the lead is to ask the stupid or obvious questions.
 I know it may make people a little uncomfortable, but it has been very helpful for me.
 It’s something I didn’t do earlier in my career because I didn’t want to look inexperienced, but I’ve learned that to show I have control over the situation means asking every possible question, and normally there are three other people who had that same question.
 Don’t be afraid to ask and ask with confidence.

-Taking the lead means coming in with focus, professionalism, and a vision.
-You don’t want to waver – be confident with your delivery, and you want to be respectful of the former leaders and people who have already been there.
+Taking the lead definitely means coming in with confidence and a vision.
+You don’t want to waver, and you want to be respectful of the people who have already been there.
 Don’t demean people—work with people.

-Taking the lead really just means consistently showing up, being confident in your abilities, and staying laser focused on the path forward —and don’t be afraid to ask for help or to ask the obvious questions.
+Taking the lead really just means showing up, being confident in your abilities, and staying laser focused on the path forward —and don’t be afraid to ask for help or to ask the obvious questions.
 Be positive in your interactions with others, connect with people, and work with people.
 Say, “Thank you for doing that.”
 “What are you working on now?”
 “What excites you about that?”
 Talk a little bit about the pandemic and how you are reimagining or reinventing something.

 Learn more about taking the lead.
 Join us – we are here to #TAKETHELEAD!